-The following documents contain provisions which, through reference in this text, constitute provisions of the present document.
+References are either specific (identified by date of publication and/or edition number or version number) or non-specific.

-- References are either specific (identified by date of publication and/or edition number or version number) or non-specific. - For a specific reference, subsequent revisions do not apply. - For a non-specific reference, the latest version applies.
-In the case of a reference to an TC SCP document, a non-specific reference implicitly refers to the latest version of that document in the same Release as the present document.
+- For a specific reference, subsequent revisions do not apply. - Non-specific reference may be made only to a complete document or a part thereof and only in the following cases: - if it is accepted that it will be possible to use all future changes of the referenced document for the purposes of the referring document; - for informative references.